 You can only be charged a late fee for past due rent if it's written into your lease agreement.
 Landlords are also required to give you a grace period of at least one full business day after rent is due before they assess a late fee.

-Renting apartments in El Paso, TX under $700
+Renting a studio apartment in El Paso, TX